 Floor 5: Tools

 As a young trader a decade ago I was sure that I need unique data and tools which do the work for me.
 I spend roughly 300$ each month on tools during my initial years.
 I subscribed to two well known stock research bundles, the stock picking service of my mentor, a service which provided earnings estimates and a news service.
 All this stuff is totally useless.
 News will not improve your edge in any way, it’s quite the opposite according to my honest belief.
 Advanced and fancy stock screeners and chart overlays will also not even come close to replacing a well trained chart eye.
 And earnings estimates or other “better” fundamental data is a complete nothing burger.
 Today I spend roughly 80$/month on just two tools which proved to be very reliable and versatile over the years.
-I find stock ideas solely via www.finviz.com and do all my charting via www.tradingview.com.
-Both tools couldn’t be more different as the former is having an outdated format without a mobile friendly website while the latter is a state of the art html5 online app.
+I find stock ideas solely via www.finviz.com* and do all my charting via www.tradingview.com*. eSignal in combination with an API broker connection is also a good solution but in practice nothing beats TradingView when it comes to charting.
+Finviz and Tradingview couldn’t be more different as the former is having an outdated format without a mobile friendly website while the latter is a state of the art html5 online app.
 But what both do have in common is pure speed and reliability.
 I can use them from pretty much any device and due to the speed I can go over many many charts in rapid fashion.
 This is day and night compared to the much more pricey packages I used a decade ago.
-Selling you trading tools is a own industry branch inside the financial world after all.
+Selling you trading tools is a own industry branch inside the financial world after all. *:Referral links!

 Floor 6: All the other things